vpvinc/P7_loan_scoring_model/README.md

-# Dashboard for interpreting credit granting predictions with SHAP
+# Dashboard for interpreting credit granting predictions: structure, model, customized metrics and interpretability

 This project aims at deploying a dashboard to consult predictions for the granting of the credit (default or not) of about 300k clients.
 The dataset comes from the Kaggle competition.